 At the end of the semester, on the same day the students pitch their startup ideas, the startup entrepreneurs pitch their businesses to potential investors in an event known as Demo Day.
 Both these April 21 events are open to the public.

 “It’s been very exciting.
 Students are exposed to the entrepreneurial mindset.
 If you’re forced to think like an entrepreneur for 13 weeks you will be a much better startup lawyer,” Armitage said.
 “Students learn how to create a presentation and learn to think on their feet.
 It’s unique and something law schools should be doing to make legal education more practical.”

-Mohammed Rashik, Class of 2020, is already turning a startup idea into reality thanks to the connections he made at UC Hastings.
+Mohammed Rashik, Class of 2020, is already turning a startup idea into reality thanks to the connections he made at UC Law SF.
 Armitage introduced him to the person who would be his co-founder.
 Their startup uses its proprietary technology to comb through consumer complaints to look for patterns of harm and corporate misbehavior.
 Prominent class action firms have used the new platform to file four lawsuits so far, with another 25 in the investigation stage.
 The startup receives a percentage of any attorneys’ fees in return.

 “The lessons I learned during the class were invaluable,” Rashik said.
 “Everything was action based – going out and doing customer development, interviewing potential customers, doing the real work of startup.
 That’s pretty different from what you learn in law school.”